marcbarry/jee-joo/deck-draft.md

 - **Romanization style.** Spec already says tone marks, not tone numbers.
 Reaffirm here.
 - **Pattern card progress.** When the SRS surfaces a pattern card, does it pick a random infill each review, cycle through, or treat infills as separate progress targets?
 Out of scope for the JSON; flagged for the runtime design.
 - **Deck size sanity check.** Roughly 230–270 cards across 15 units once pattern cards are counted singly.
 Manageable because pattern phrases collapse what would otherwise be many near-duplicates.

-## Suggested ordering rationale

-Units 1–7 are foundations and can be drilled in any order, but Greetings first gives the fastest dopamine hit.
-Units 8–15 are scenario-based and assume the foundations.
-Within a session, the SRS layer (still to be designed) will surface cards across units based on the learner's state — but the **default first pass** should follow the unit order so that scenario phrases land on prepared ground.